-You may have noticed calls to acquire in consolered and in consoleintr.
+You may have noticed calls to acquire in consoleread and in consoleintr.
 These calls acquire a lock, which protects the console driver's data structures from concurrent access.
 There are three concurrency dangers here: two processes on different CPUs might call consoleread at the same time; the hardware might ask a CPU to deliver a console (really UART) interrupt while that CPU is already executing inside consoleread; and the hardware might deliver a console interrupt on a different CPU while consoleread is executing.
-Chapter 6 explores how locks help in these scenarios.
+These dangers may result in race conditions or deadlocks.
+Chapter 6 explores these problems and how locks can address them.